-The assessment is based on a two written reports and an exam.
+The assessment is based on a two written reports and an exam (with essay questions).
 For the exam and the first written report a grade from 1 to 10 is obtained.
 The second report is graded by a pass/no pass.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.

 Course syllabus includes two readings each week (i.e., papers, blogs, news items that are Open Access/freely available).
 The syllabus is available on Brightspace.

 Dr. Anna van 't Veer email@example.com